Summer – a season of relaxing, vacations, and fun. It can also be costly if you aren’t intentional with your money.

 The weather is terrific, so find ways to work outside instead of heading to the gym.

 Go for a walk, run, hike, play with your kids or garden.
 All of these ideas will keep you in shape and be fun.

 Hanging your laundry on a clothesline is one of the many ways to save money on your electric bill in the summer.

 I was brought up this way, and it brings me back to my childhood every time I smell sheets that have been lines dried.

-It may not save you a ton of money that one time but if you line dry your clothes every week, the savings will add up.
+It may save you a little money once, but if you line-dry your clothes every week, the savings will add up.
 Make sure you check your neighborhood guidelines for restrictions first.